bikash-b/micro-fed/README.md

 </html>
 ```

-### Integrating React.js components and Vue.js components in Angular templates.
+### Integrating React.js components and Vue.js components in Angular templates

 This is the scenario where we will be using Angular as the primary platform for wrapping the micro frontends.
 To achieve this, below steps needs to followed,

-*Import all the micro frontend modules directly from clound and the supporting JS libraries in index.html
+Import all the micro frontend modules directly from clound and the supporting JS libraries in index.html

 ***index.html***